Graduate Dietetics Future Education Model

 In accordance with the 2019 Reauthorization of the Higher Education Act, URI hereby discloses that the curriculum for this program meets the educational requirements for licensure as a Registered Dietitian in all U.S. States and Territories.
 The applicable licensing board in these states may impose additional requirements* on candidates prior to granting a license (e.g., passing of an exam; completing a post-baccalaureate internship; etc.), and we encourage you to investigate those requirements with your licensing board.

-*Accreditation Council for Education in Nutrition and Dietetics (ACEND) requires the completion of a 1200-hour, post-baccalaureate internship to meet eligibility to sit for the Registered Dietitian credentialing exam.
+*Accreditation Council for Education in Nutrition and Dietetics (ACEND) requires the completion of a 1,000-hour, post-baccalaureate supervised experiential learning hours to meet eligibility requirements to sit for the Registered Dietitian credentialing exam.